Haidra-Org/horde-worker-reGen/README.md

 ## Some important details you should know before you start

 - If you are upgrading from `AI-Horde-Worker`, you will have to manually move your models folder to the `horde-worker-reGen` folder.
 This folder may be named `models` or `nataili` (depending on when you installed) and should contain a folder named `compvis`.
-- When submitting debug information **do not publish `.log` files in the discord server channels - send them to tazlin directly** as we cannot guarantee that your API key would not be in it (though, this warning should relax over time).
-- You will need to monitor the worker a little closer during the beta, as new ways of failing are possible and potentially not yet accounted for.
-  - Workers especially interested in logs should note that there is a main log (`bridge.log`) and a log for each subprocess. `bridge_0.log` is the safety process, and all ones after that (`bridge_1.log`, `brige_2.log`, etc) are inference processes.
-  - You could `Get-Content bridge_1.log -Wait` each log on windows , or `less +F bridge_1.log` on linux to monitor these logs.
-- Dynamic models is not implemented
-- Style meta load commands like `ALL SFW` are not implemented, but `BOTTOM n` has been added.
   - We recommend you start with a fresh bridge data file (`bridgeData_template.yaml` -> `bridgeData.yaml`).
 See Configure section
+- When submitting debug information **do not publish `.log` files in the discord server channels - send them to tazlin directly** as we cannot guarantee that your API key would not be in it (though, this warning should relax over time).
 - Do not set threads higher than 2.
 - Your memory usage will increase up until the number of queued jobs.
-It is our belief that you should set your queue size to at least 1.
+You should set your queue size to at least 1.
-  - Feel free to try queue size 2 with threads at one or two and let me know if your kudos/hr goes up or down.
-- If you have a low amount of system memory (16gb or under), do not attempt a queue size greater than 1 if you have more than one model set to load.
+- If you have a low amount of **system** memory (16gb or under), do not attempt a queue size greater than 1 if you have more than one model set to load.
 - If you plan on running SDXL, you will need to ensure at least 9 gb of system ram remains free.
 - If you have an 8 gb card, SDXL will only reliably work at max_power values close to 32.
 42 was too high for tests on a 2080 in certain cases.